 Am I considered a public rider?

-Please note that just because your employer reimburses you for your ticket doesn’t mean you are considered a corporate rider.
-If you are unsure if your company is a participate or not please reach out to us at MCCATransportationServices@signatureboston.com and we can assist.
+Please note: if your employer just reimburses you for your ticket, that doesn’t mean you are considered a corporate rider.
+If you are unsure if your company is a participant, please reach out to us at MCCATransportationServices@signatureboston.com and we can assist.

 Can I get a refund for unused tickets or service disruptions?

 All tickets and passes are non-refundable after purchase.
 Transit service may be delayed or cancelled due to inclement weather, harbor conditions, mechanical problems or other circumstances.
 The MCCA is not liable for any loss, damage, or refunds arising from or related to delayed or cancelled service, or for any act or failure to act resulting in delays or cancellations.